 “I will help you until he has sorted himself out,” said Amira.

 “I can’t ask you to do that,” said Ide.
 “You have your own work.”

 “You can ask me,” said Amira emphatically, picking up the smiling, cooing baby.
-“There are always people needing help and words to be written.
+“There are always people needing help.
 My work can wait.
 Babies can’t.”

 On the way out, Teresa quietly said to Amira, “I can think of someone who might not be as enthusiastic as you about your having Landon.”